 NPR is proud to recognize generous public radio donors with broadcast, digital, and physical recognition.
 These opportunities help reinforce to the larger public radio audience that support from individuals, foundations, and corporations is crucial to advancing the work of NPR.

-Gifts of $100,000 and up will be recognized with a schedule of on-air messages across NPR programming, in accordance with FCC and IRS regulations.
+Gifts of $250,000 or more will be recognized with a schedule of on-air messages across NPR programming, in accordance with FCC and IRS regulations.

-Gifts of $250,000 and up will be recognized with online banners which appear across all pages on NPR.org for philanthropic partners, in accordance with FCC and IRS regulations.
+Gifts of $250,000 or more will be recognized with online banners which appear across all pages on NPR.org for philanthropic partners, in accordance with FCC and IRS regulations.

 Joan B. Kroc Legacy Society